dljw98/Capstone-Project/README.md

 - Features

 # 2.0 Feature Engineering:
-The files for Feature Engineering are as follows:
+The file for Feature Engineering is as follows:
 - <b>FeatureEngineering.py</b>

 Feature Engineering covers all the required data processing before running the Matching Algorithm.
 There are 2 main parts in the FeatureEngineering.py, namely Time Matrix and other Pre-processing codes. *Please note that Feature Engineering codes require the input dataframes (orders, catchments, and phlebotomists) to follow strictly the columnar formats as stipulated in the section "Data Simulation & Generation".